echogarden-project/echogarden/docs/Tasklist.md

 * Option to add POS tags to timeline, if available

 ### Synthesis / VITS
-* Allow to limit how many models are cached in memory
+* Allow limiting how many models are cached in memory
 * Custom model paths (decide how to implement)
 * Pull voice list from JSON file, or based on URL?
 Is that a good idea?
 * Add speaker names to voice list somehow

 ### Synthesis / Azure Cognitive Services
 * Currently, when input is set to be SSML, it is wrapped in a `<speak>` tag.
 Handle the case where the user made their own SSML document wrapped with a `<speak>` tag as well.
-Currently it may send invalid input to Azure
+Currently, it may send invalid input to Azure

 ### Recognition
 * Show alternatives when playing in the CLI.
 Clear current line and rewrite already printed text for alternatives during the speech recognition process